Is it time to retire your SharePoint On-Premise intranet?

 What is SharePoint On-Premise?

-Let’s start with the rundown of SharePoint On-Premise.
+To compare SharePoint Online vs On-Premise, let’s start with the rundown of SharePoint On-Premise.
 To run SharePoint On-Premise software, a company must physically run on-site hardware to access the program.

 Microsoft has now officially ended support; the SharePoint 2013 end-of-life happened in April 2023.
-It’s recommended that users make plans to officially switch and migrate to SharePoint Online to leverage the modern SharePoint experience.
+It’s recommended that users make plans to officially switch and migrate to SharePoint Online to leverage the SharePoint modern experience.

 EN - Whitepaper : Building an Effective Intranet While Migrating to SharePoint Online